neon-bindings/neon/README.md

 Although Neon is only tested on the latest stable Rust, it will likely work on a range of stable versions of Rust.
 It is known to require at least Rust 1.13.

 Support for [LTS versions of Node](https://github.com/nodejs/LTS#lts-schedule) and current are expected.
-If you're using a differnt version of Node and believe it should be supported, let us know.
+If you're using a different version of Node and believe it should be supported, let us know.

 * [Download Node](https://nodejs.org)
 * [Download Rust](https://www.rust-lang.org)